jasonbayton/11ty/_src/blog/2023/07/comments-ap-work-profile-in-14.md

 ---
- title: "Comments on AP's work profile changes in Android 14"
+ title: "Comments on AP's article on work profile changes in Android 14"
  status: publish
  author: 'Jason Bayton'
  excerpt: "The work profile experience is changing in 14, predominantly for the better.
 The lack of public information has led to some assumptions which would benefit from a little clarity."